ahummons/cards/_posts/2020-01-10-new-technology.markdown

 ..You can check out even more technology at the Access Services Desk at the JTR Library.
 ...

-<a href="https://vufind.carli.illinois.edu/vf-dpu/Search/Home?lookfor=Loanable%20equipment%20and%20technology.&type=subject&start_over=1" class="btn btn-primary btn-lg">Search catalog for Loanable Technology</a>
+<a href="https://vufind.carli.illinois.edu/vf-dpu/Search/Home?lookfor=Loanable%20equipment%20and%20technology.&type=subject&start_over=1" target="_blank" class="btn btn-primary btn-lg">Search catalog for Loanable Technology</a>